NoeliaCI/Hangman-Game/README.md

 - The social media icons are from [Font Awesome](https://fontawesome.com/).
 - The sound effects were taken from [Mixkit](https://mixkit.co/free-sound-effects/lose/).
 - The wireframes were done with [Balsamiq](https://balsamiq.com/wireframes/).
-- To check the responsiveness of the web I used [Am I Responsive](https://ui.dev/amiresponsive) website.
+- To check the responsiveness of the web I used the [Am I Responsive](https://ui.dev/amiresponsive) website.